Student Handbook

 Cochrane High School endeavours to prepare students who will:

-• demonstrate leadership in civic, social and environmental concerns
+• demonstrate leadership in civic, social and environmental concern

 • balance academic, athletic and creative endeavours